 Chemical exposure accidents are often small-scale and don’t make the news.
 However, there has been some investigation into how workers are exposed.

-For example, one study looked at workers on a vessel processing crude oil.
-Most workers were not exposed to benzene, a harmful side product of crude oil production.
+For example, one study examined workers on a vessel processing crude oil.
+Most workers were not exposed to benzene, a harmful byproduct of crude oil production.
 Still, those responsible for cleaning and maintaining tanks were significantly exposed and at risk for harmful side effects.

-Although the fire had nothing to do with the cargo of chemicals on board, the fire could have spread to the cargo and caused a much more serious accident.
+Although the fire had nothing to do with the chemicals on board, it could have spread to the cargo and caused a much more serious accident.

 Worker’s Rights After Chemical Exposure